 You can also consider some other items like fake owls, aluminum pie pans, ultrasonic devices or flashing light for a short time.
 Once these critters realize the presence of a true threat, they’ll not ignore them.

 Allow natural predators to deal with these bunnies.
 You can use foxes, snakes, hawks or even owls.
 Simply let them remain active in your neighborhood or yard and they will definitely control rabbits.

 6. Plant Selection

 Like humans, rabbits are very choosy while eating.
-So simply grow the plants that bunnies don’t like or places similar plants next to the one they like.
+So simply grow the plants that repels rabbits, or place such plants next to the ones they like.
 This will definitely discourage rabbits from eating plants.

-Its one of the best human method which works fine when you want to keep rabbits away in certain areas.
+It’s one of the best humane methods which works fine when you want to keep rabbits away in certain areas.
 You can use this method in small areas like hay sheds, high-value crops, and home gardens.

-Note: Rabbits can easily dig under the fence so to stop them from doing this try to bury the fence components at least 8-10 inches on the ground.
+Note: Rabbits can easily dig under the fence so to stop them from doing this try to bury the fence components at least 8-10 inches into the ground.

-It’s not easy to keep rabbits away from the gardens, but by following these tips you will find that very fewer rabbits invading your gardens.
+It’s not easy to keep rabbits away from a garden, but by following these tips you will find that fewer rabbits are invading your garden.

 I hope these tips are really helpful to you.
 Let us know your opinion in the comments.